vas3k/GodMode2/README.md

 $ python3 app.py
 ```

-Then open your browser at [localhost:1488](http://localhost:1488), enter demo/demo to access demo version of the main screen.
+Then open your browser at [localhost:1488](http://localhost:1488), enter demo/demo to access the demo version of the main screen.

 ## Quick Start

-For example your PostgreSQL database on `localhost` called `dbname`
+For example, your PostgreSQL database on `localhost` is called `dbname`
 and you have the `users` table in the database you want to manage.
-So your DSN is `postgresql+psycopg2://username:password@localhost/dbname`.
+Then your DSN is `postgresql+psycopg2://username:password@localhost/dbname`.
-Check if you have an access to the database from your computer before you move to the first step.
+Check if you have access to the database from your computer before you move to the first step.

 **First step:** create new file in `db` directory and name it `my.py`, for example.
 You can use `demo.py` as an example.